Plane-like minimizers for a non-local Ginzburg-Landau-type energy in a periodic medium: Introduction

 in which~$s\in(0,1)$ is a fractional parameter and~$Q$ is a smooth function, bounded and bounded away from zero, and such that

 The operator~$(-\Delta)^s$ in~\eqref{EXAMPLE} is a fractional power of the Laplacian, see e.g.~\cite{S06, DPV12} for an introduction to this topic.

 In the framework of equation~\eqref{EXAMPLE}, the solution~$u:\R^n\to [-1,1]$ represents a state parameter in a model of phase coexistence (the two ``pure phases'' being represented by $-1$ and~$+1$).
-The presence of a fractional exponent~$s\in(0,1)$ is motivated by models which try to take into account long-range particle interactions (as a matter of fact, these models may produce either a local or non-local tension effect, depending on the value of~$s$, see~\cite{SV12, SV14}).
+The presence of a fractional exponent~$s\in(0,1)$ is motivated by models which try to take into account long-range particle interactions (as a matter of fact, these models may produce either a local or non-local tension effect, depending on the value of~$s$, see~\cite{SV12, SV14}; see also~\cite{PSV13} for the variational analysis of the different scales of energy that are involved in the model).

-We also recall that equations of this type naturally occur in other areas of applied mathematics, such as the Peierls-Nabarro model for crystal dislocations when~$s=1/2$, and for generalizations of this model when~$s\in(0,1)$ (see e.g.~\cite{N97, DFV14}).
+We also recall that equations of this type naturally occur in other areas of applied mathematics, such as the Peierls-Nabarro model for crystal dislocations when~$s=1/2$, and for generalizations of this model when~$s\in(0,1)$ (see e.g.~\cite{N97, DPV15, DFV14}).
 Related problems also arise in models for diffusion of biological species (see e.g.~\cite{F12}).

 The periodicity condition in~\eqref{PER:EXAMPLE} takes into account a possible geometric (or crystalline) structure of the medium in which the phase transition takes place.

 The level sets of the solution~$u$ have particular physical importance, since they correspond, at a large scale, to the interface between the two phases of system.
 The question that we address in this paper is then to find solutions of~\eqref{EXAMPLE} whose level sets lie in any given strip of universal size.
 The direction of this strip will be arbitrary and the size of the strip is bounded independently on the direction.